Learn about the University’s Gen-AI Usage Standard

 Other considerations

-- The Standard, likewise, mandates that any content (including text, image, or video) created substantially by a Gen-AI tool should be labelled/cited as such.
+- The Standard, likewise, mandates that any content (including text, image, or video) created substantially by a AI tool should be labelled/cited as such.

-- It reminds us that before using Gen-AI tools, we should be aware of their limitations and the potential for bias in their results.
+- It reminds us that before using AI tools, we should be aware of their limitations and the potential for bias in their results.
+The affordances and limitations of AI in academia are discussed at: the use of generative AI tools in coursework.

 - The Standard also specifies that in case of Māori data usage with Gen-AI, users should first consult with the Office of the Pro-Vice Chancellor Māori.